Religious views on masturbation: Zoroastrianism

 'It is so, if the sinner be a professor of the law of Mazda, or one who has been taught in it.
 But if he be not a professor of the law of Mazda, nor one who has been taught in it, then this law of Mazda takes his sin from him, if he confesses it and resolves never to commit again such forbidden deeds.

 The scholar Sorabji Edalji Dubash has also written:

 If a man resorts to the evil practice of masturbation to overcome his passion, his tissues, both muscular and nervous, become relaxed in tone.
 By the waste of muscular tissue he is hardly able to undergo the exertion required for the discharge of his daily duties.
 But it is the nervous tissue that suffers most, inasmuch as his memory fails, his intellect becomes dull, he becomes morose and peevish, and shuns the agreeable society of his friends and relatives, and consequently he becomes subject to melancholia.
 His mind soon becomes exhausted after slight application and its power of retaining impressions is lost.
 If he becomes subject to melancholia, he sometimes attempts to commit suicide.
 When we consider these evil effects following masturbation, we do not wonder why it is considered an inexpiable crime.

 Masturbation is also considered a Drujih-i-Buji (evil associated with menstrual flow) which is caused by the menstrual discharge of a woman if proper precautions are not followed.
-Drujih (evil) is more smarter and stronger than human intelligence.
+Drujih (evil) is smarter and stronger than human intelligence.
 Thus also enumerated in the Expiatory prayer of Dasturan Dastur Adarbad Mahrespand fall under Drujih-i-Buji.
 A right knowledge of Drujih-i-Buji and of the ill-effects is said to save young boys of the age of puberty from the fangs of masturbation.

 In the story of Jamshid and Taxmoruw (Tahmuras) preserved in a Parsi rivayat, Ahriman is shown to be a masturbator.

 Zoroastrian hell is also said to have sinners forced to defecate and masturbate continually.